samsquire/assembly/README.md

 read file, send over network, events interleaved or batched.

-query that does the scheduling
+sql imquery that does the scheduling

 ```
 25 get-recent